 - Group assignments, which are proposed to students with a view to stimulate their ability to build legal arguments.

 - Moreover, students are encouraged to engage in class discussion, to bring their personal understanding of the topics and to share their insights on legal arguments.

-- The course also includes two guest lectures by practitioners and judges, aimed at providing students with an understanding of how norms concerning migrants are concretely applied.
+- The course also includes guest lectures by practitioners, aimed at providing students with an understanding of how norms concerning migrants are concretely applied.